t-aswath/sugarlabs-proto/README.md

 # Add an AI-assistant to the Write Activity Prototype

 ## Overview
 This project is a **Add an AI-assistant to the Write Activity Prototype** that demonstrates the complete flow of an AI-powered grammar correction tool.
-The system consists of a **GTK 3.0-based desktop application** that interacts with a **FastAPI backend** powered by a **Hugging Face LLM** via LangChain.
+The system consists of a **GTK 3.0-based desktop application** that interacts with a **FastAPI backend** powered by a **Ollama (llama3.2:3B)** via LangChain and Ollama-python.
 The primary goal of this prototype is to validate the workflow from **user input to backend processing and back to the user** while showcasing the feasibility of an AI-based grammar correction system.

 ## Table of Contents